PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 >We greate a graphical python program for this application.
 This graphical Python program displays recognized people and counts them.
 The program can be found in the table at the top of this repository.

 ### 10.1 Work with USB-stick

+>[!Important]
+>Make sure that the USB stick comes from a trustworthy source and has not been used before on potentially compromised systems.
+The stick should be checked or reformatted before use to ensure maximum security.

 >[!Note]
 >The follow description shows how to copy the Python program from the GitHub repository (https://github.com/PilzDE/Samples) of your workstation notebook to any USB stick and then integrate it into your IndustrialPI 4 system.
 Please copy the raw file of the Python program from the GitHub repository Samples and insert it into a suitable tool.
 Save the file and copy the program to your USB stick.